amedina613/Assignment_3_Adriana/README.md

 #This contains Assignment 3 by Adriana Medina.
 Reg ex.
-These are some notes I took to help decipher.
+These are some notes I took to help decipher:

 ^: Asserts the start of the string.
 (.): Captures any single character.